 - hot sauce – adds a little heat

-- steak seasoning - the perfect seasoning for beans
+- steak seasoning – a great seasoning in this recipe

-Mix all ingredients together in the biggest casserole dish or pan you've got.
+Mix all ingredients together in a large skillet or the biggest baking dish you can find.
 Bake for 1 hour at 350 degrees until a light crust forms on top.
 Let rest for 15 minutes before serving.
-It's that simple!
+They’re so easy!

-Be as creative as you like with these beans....that's part of the fun of making them.
-If you don't like an item, you can substitute other ingredients if preferred.
-Or, if you just want to make them with one type of bean, choose baked beans as the primary ingredient.
+Be as creative as you like with this recipe and substitute other items if desired.
+To make this hearty dish with one type of bean, choose pork and beans as the primary ingredient.

-If you love baked beans, try these other sides that go great alongside meat or poultry.
+If you love this recipe, try these other sides that go great with beef or poultry.

 - Heirloom Tomato Salad